dpretet/dotfiles/README.md

 - split panes with ^b-h for horzontal split
 - status bar doesn't use green color and justify the terms
 - uses resurect and continum plugin to restore sessions

+ZSH is pretty simple:

+- enable git and tmux plugin